Skip to Content

 Those beautiful fall colors in Vermont sustain me through a winter that is always long and cold and often bleak and grey.

-Every year in the fall I make it my mission to drop everything and explore this beautiful state I call home.
+Every year in the fall, I make it my mission to drop everything and explore this beautiful state I call home.

-But first I’d like to answer a few questions about Vermont fall foliage that I receive in multitudes via email or Facebook starting as early as June.
+First, I’d like to answer a few questions about Vermont fall foliage that I receive in multitudes via email or Facebook starting as early as June.

 Psst… Did you know that we run a Facebook group dedicated to all the best things to do in Vermont?
 It’s particularly active in the fall, as that’s the busiest season in Vermont for tourists.
 Join the group to ask questions, share photos, and immerse yourself in all things Vermont.